DinisCruz/Book_Hacking_Portugal/manuscript/Hacking-created-the-internet.md

 The press abuses the term 'hacker'.
 Instead, they should qualify the word by saying 'Malicious Hackers' or 'Cyber Attackers' or 'Cyber Criminals'.

-The internet and just about most of the technology we use today was dreamed and created by hackers.
+The internet and most of the technology we use today was dreamed of, and created by, hackers.

 _"If the attacker tells you about the attack, they are your friends"_.
 The real attackers (namely criminals and nation states) will not tell you about the attack since it is against their own interests to do so.
-Once you know about it, you will find a way to protect it and fix the relevant vulnerability.
+Once you know about the attack, you will find a way to protect and fix the relevant vulnerability.

-The positive side effects of any public attack (data dumps, site defacing, DDoS) are bigger budgets, board-level attention and demands for security, an increase in AppSec staff hires, and more collaboration between 'companies on the defense side of things'.
+The positive side effects of any public attack (data dumps, site defacing, DDoS) are bigger budgets, board-level attention and demands for security, an increase in AppSec staff hires, and more collaboration between companies who work on the defense side of things.

 ### Hackers' values